Controlling Media Servers

 It is possible to connect to up to 50 different media servers or intelligent fixtures that are media-equipped, each with different media content.
 MagicQ downloads and stores thumbnail previews for the media content from each media server independently.

-Several MagicQ consoles provide handy access to eight dedicated attribute encoder wheels.
-These are ideally suited to controlling media servers and the large numbers of control parameters they require.
+MagicQ consoles have eight dedicated attribute encoder wheels, ideally suited to controlling media servers with the large numbers of control parameters they require.

-MagicQ supports a special window, the Media Window, solely for controlling media servers, which is opened with the dedicated Media button.
-This window makes it much easier to control many different media servers.
+MagicQ supports a special window, the Media Window, solely for controlling media servers, opened via the dedicated Media button.
+This window makes it easy to control many different media servers.
 You can select media server, media layer, attributes and media content all from the same window.
 You can also see what content is selected on each of the layers of the selected media server.

 In addition, there is a Live Preview window, which shows the output of the media server, or the output of each of the layers.
 This is transferred in real time from the media server - so that you can see exactly what the media server is playing.
 This is particularly useful in situations with many media servers, or media servers that are remote from the control position.